-KPU’s Office of Research and Research Services encourages the exchange of knowledge and expertise between academia and public/private partners that are mutually beneficial.
+KPU’s Office of Research Services encourages the exchange of knowledge and expertise between academia and public/private partners that are mutually beneficial.
 Collaborative partnerships enable students and faculty to work on projects of interest with industry and community, while exploring real-world solutions.
 Such partnerships promote and expand the mobilization and transfer of knowledge to the benefit of the broader community, and provide students with job relevant skills.

 KPU has an established reputation for scholarly contributions to the social and cultural fabric of our communities through creative, fine and performing arts.
 Faculty, students, staff, and administrators on each of the campuses are regularly showcased and recognized for their artistic expression and contributions to their field of inquiry.
 The Chip and Shannon Wilson School of Design is committed to educating design leaders who can ethically transform diverse ideas, produce technology for innovation, and engage with design communities locally and globally.